1noro/apod-dybg-py/README.md

 # AP![](https://raw.githubusercontent.com/boot1110001/apod-dybg-py/master/media/icons/24x24/apod-dybg-py.png)D Dynamic Background
-The Astronomy Picture Of the Day Dynamic Background is a program to install in your PC and change daily the wallpaper of your GNOME Shell for the photo of the [Astronomy Picture of the Day](https://apod.nasa.gov) or the [Amateur Astronomy Picture of the Day](http://www.aapodx2.com) according to [your preference](https://github.com/boot1110001/apod-dybg-py#configuration).
+The Astronomy Picture Of the Day Dynamic Background is a program to install in your PC and change daily the wallpaper of your desktop for the photo of the [Astronomy Picture of the Day](https://apod.nasa.gov) or the [Amateur Astronomy Picture of the Day](http://www.aapodx2.com) according to [your preference](https://github.com/boot1110001/apod-dybg-py#configuration).

 This prject is a Python rewrite of my [previous project](https://github.com/boot1110001/apod-dybg) written in BASH.